 In addition to the dancing, I was the first teacher in East Anglia to introduce 'Beauty & the Belly' which is a dedicated make-up and photographic workshop.
 The first one took place officially in 2009, and these have grown in popularity and influenced other teachers to do the same, because it makes such a huge difference to the students make-up knowledge, understanding about polished images for performing, and it gives them both a great sense of confidence, but also this incredible feeling of belonging.
 It is one of my favourite workshops to teach and share with the attendees.

 My favourite phrase is that I am 'Chief Imagineer' for Mystic Bellydance, which means I am responsible for choreographing all of the dances that the troupe perform and students learn in class.
 "I love writing choreography... it opens up ideas in my mind or feelings from the heart and allows a wide spectrum of creativity to just mesh together.
 It has and will always be important to me that my choreography is my own work.
-I get ideas from lots of places, films, books, an idea that just pops into my mind or even from a dream - one of my current ideas has been inspired by the TV show 'Outlander' and the moves in the dance have been chosen to represent the 4 elements.
+I get ideas from lots of places, films, books, ...an idea that just pops into my mind or even from a dream!
+My latest dance idea has been inspired by the opening credits of the TV show 'Outlander' and the moves in the dance have been chosen to represent the 4 elements.
 It also means that we got to make our own props for this, and currently (Autumn 2017), the dance has the bulk of the choreography covered, so it's just refining it, and adding a little intro.

 I ensure that I am mindful of the community I belong to, and respectful of my dance colleagues.
 I was heavily influenced by a video by Beata Cifuentes on the subject of 'copying' early on in my dance journey, and that has been the backbone to my thoughts that my dance choreography is always my own, or has troupe contributions.

 When it comes to the wider dance community it's something I try to support as much as possible.
 I spend quite a lot of time talking to other teachers and dancers, and ensure that my students have opportunities to grow.
 I am founder of the following Facebook groups to help promote and support the local community